-Chabad Youth director will ensure that the incident is reported to the Victorian Police or the Victorian Department of Human Services on 1300 360 391, or after hours at 131 278, immediately (i.e. before the end of the person's shift / session of work)..
+Chabad Youth director will ensure that the incident is reported to the Victorian Police, the Victorian Department of Human Services on 1300 360 391, or after hours at 131 278, and the Comission for Children and Young People immediately (i.e. before the end of the person's shift / session of work).